 - Step 3 – Place it in the fridge.

 If you would like to store your sourdough starter for a much longer time than a couple of months, have a read of my article “How to Store Sourdough Starter Long Term”.
 I go through a step by step illustrated guide on how to store your starter 3 different ways depending on how long you want to keep it for.
-(You can freeze it, dry it, or keep it in the fridge; my article will explain in detail how to do all three)
+(You can freeze it, dry it, or keep it in the fridge; my article will explain in detail how to do all three.
+And if you’re wondering if freezing is harmful to sourdough starter, check out my article here, discussing the effect freezing has on sourdough starter).

 QUICK TIP: You can go many weeks without feeding sourdough starter if it remains in the fridge.
 If you see hooch becoming quite dark in color, give your starter a mix, feed it, and then pop it back in the fridge again.
 Sourdough starter can be kept like this until you are ready to bake with it.